Trying to make a meaningful connection: Keith Hart’s anthropology

 Transcription of an interview with Federico Neiburg and Fernando Rabossi held at the National Museum (Federal University of Rio de Janeiro), on May 23rd, 2011.
-It will be published in Portuguese at Mana: Studies in Social Anthropology.
+It will be published in Portuguese at Revista de Sociologia & Antropologia in 2019.

 Federico Neiburg (FN): You have your PhD in anthropology from Cambridge, having studied Latin and Greek before.
 So how did you arrive at anthropology?